Ghayrulla/Tips/README.md

 The following **additional** features are implemented:

-- [Yes] I designed a simple logo for apps apperance in Settings, Spotlight and Home screen.
+- [Yes] I designed a simple logo for app's apperance in Settings, Spotlight and Home screen.

 ## Video Walkthrough